Natural Science and Pre-Med

 **Resides in First-Year Experience, Bowman West.

 Are you interested in a career in a medical profession?
 Or are you interested in attending graduate programs in biology or biochemistry?
 Then this FIG is for you!
 The Natural Science and Pre-Med FIG is for students interested in majoring in Biology or Biochemistry.
 It includes the required classes for entering careers in the sciences and medical fields.
-Perfect for first semester pre-Med, pre-Vet, pre-PT, or other pre-health professions as well as those interested in going into graduate programs.
+Perfect for first semester pre-Med, pre-Vet, pre-PT, or other pre-health professions as well as those interested in going into graduate programs in the natural sciences.

 Cell structure, function, and regulation of homeostasis.
 Topics include cell anatomy, photosynthesis, respiration, cell division, introduction to molecular biology, genetics, and mechanisms of evolution.
 Lab required for majors.
 Satisfies General Education SB and LB requirements.